nicbarajas/sva-ixd-thesis/_posts/2016-02-01-procrastination-advising-thesis-ideas.md

 I’m calling the product *TK Kitchen* for now, partially because I was using the existing name Tiny Kitchen of Times Video fame, but also because TK literally comes from the newspaper world as a term meaning “to come” for content that isn’t there yet.
 Here’s how we’ve been instructed to lay out the claim:

-- *For* home cooks *who* are trying to learn skills that are new to them,
+- *For* home cooks
+- *Who* are trying to learn skills that are new to them,
-- *TK Kitchen* is a teaching kit that provides a basic set of tools and reference material.
+- *TK Kitchen* is a teaching kit
+- *That* provides a basic set of tools and reference material.
-- Unlike traditional classes and recipe sites, *TK Kitchen* encourages self-discovery and practical reference material.
+- *Unlike* traditional classes and recipe sites,
+- *TK Kitchen* encourages self-discovery and practical reference material.

 In our Narrative class, what struck me as particularly important was the narrative arc that comes into three incredibly important points—the beginning and who the primary actor of the story is; the crucial hump through which a person must travel, so they can go from knowing their problem to finding a point of resolution; and that ending and how a person *feels* at the end of it all.